MiloDi/PythonWebScraper/README.md

 # Description
-Webscraper in python using BeautifulSoup
+Webscraper in python using BeautifulSoup to scrape data into csv file